 The Survivor Spirituality Project

 Our experience of running many self-help groups revealed spirituality as an intertwined braid of help and hindrance to survivors, acting as both a source of hope and healing and at times the cause of pain and setbacks.
 For those who have a history of abuse by members of faith communities, this intertwined braid is even more complex and raises difficult issues about institutional responses to pastoral and spiritual abuse.
-The Survivor Spirituality Project seeks to untangle the braid and explore how spirituality in its many forms can support the journey of transformation and recovery from abuse.
+The Survivor Spirituality Project will seek to untangle the braid and explore how spirituality in its many forms can support the journey of transformation and recovery from abuse.

 The Broken Art Chronicles